 Minimizes Urinary Tract Infections

-This metric gauges the percentage of long-term residents who have experienced a urinary tract infection.
-UTI's may be a sign of poor nursing care.
-Nevertheless, this datapoint may also be misleading for certain facilities due to different reporting standards for infections.
+This tells you the percent of patients that suffered from a urinary tract infection.
+Urinary tract infections are considered by many experts to be a measure of nursing care .
+UTI's are routinely linked to lower quality nursing care.
+Nevertheless, this metric can also be skewed for certain facilities due to different reporting standards for urinary tract infections.

 Appropriately Uses Anti-Psychotic Medication